ij2872/MyHabbits/README.md

 C# ASP.NET Habbit tracking app.

 Tasks are reset daily with the use of an .SQL script.
-The SQL script UPDATEs completed tasks from the CustomerTasks table to the TasksHistory Table in addition to reseting VALUES from the CustomerTasks tabel
+The SQL script UPDATEs completed tasks from the CustomerTasks table to the TasksHistory Table in addition to reseting VALUES from the CustomerTasks table.

 ### Home